Vrolijk/OSDD/datadiode_hardware_setups.md

 ## NTP distribution to multiple stand alone networks

 This example shows an example to distribute NTP to multiple networks.
-Note that this configuration does not support NTPv4 folley's.
+Note that this configuration does not support NTPv4 foley's.

 <img src="img_NTP_timeserver_to_multiple_networks.png" width=300>